andrew/ultimate-awesome/README.md

 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.
+- [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.